somaia404/Predicting-Surgical-Selection-for-Arthroplasty/README.md

-# Predicting Surgical Selection for Arthroplasty: A Comparative Analysis of NLP Models
+# 🦾 Predicting Surgical Selection for Arthroplasty: A Comparative Analysis of NLP Models

 This project investigates the use of Natural Language Processing (NLP) models to predict patient surgical selection from pre-operative radiology reports.
-The core objective is to evaluate the performance of advanced transformer models on this classification task, using a rigorous cross-validation approach to ensure reproducibility and robustness.
+The aim is to evaluate the performance of advanced transformer models (e.g., GatorTron, RoBERTa) on this classification task using a rigorous cross-validation approach to ensure reproducibility and robustness.

-The project was built upon a foundational code script generously provided by **Dr. Luke Farrow**, which served as the starting point for this analysis.
+The project framework originates from **Dr. Luke Farrow’s GatorTron model**, developed within the **SHAIP secure environment** on real clinical data.
+To enable open experimentation and sharing, this repository adapts that pipeline using **synthetic radiology report data** and includes modifications with additional models such as **RoBERTa variants**.
 We also thank the developers of **PyTorch**, **Hugging Face**, **scikit-learn**, and other open-source libraries that made this work possible.

 ---